BelkaJ/H370-Bazooka-Water-Cooling-Hackintosh/README.md

 Windows were installed on the first partition of the disk, and MacOS was installed on the second partition according to Dortania's guide.

-I used EFI and settings were based on ideas of DERBALKON project for MSI B360M https://github.com/derbalkon/B360M-CoffeeLake-Hackintosh (THANK YOU!)
+I used EFI and settings were based on ideas of DERBALKON project for MSI B360M  (please refer to the details: https://github.com/derbalkon/B360M-CoffeeLake-Hackintosh THANK YOU!)

 MacOS was installed without any problems.
 I introduced a boot menu in the config.plist to enable DualBooting.
 OpenCore starts from USB.